 Once the dough is knocked back, it is ready for shaping and proofing (which is the final rise before baking).

 If you have some elaborate shaping to do then the dough might need a “bench rest” to relax again before being stretched into place.
 It needs to sit on the counter for 20-30 minutes for the gluten to relax and allow folding and shaping without tearing.

 If you aren’t doing advanced shaping, the folds that accompany the second knead can be enough to shape the dough into the desired shape.
 Just fold all edges into the center for a round/boule shape, or fold more rectangular for an oval loaf.
+For better-shaped bread, you can use a banneton proofing basket which I wrote an article about.
 It’s now ready for a final rise.